klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 ![](../images/thirdweb/puppy-mint-details.png)

 4. Verify your input and click the **Mint NFT** button.
-5. Confirm the transaction and wait for it to be successfully executed.
+5. Confirm the transaction and wait for it to complete.
 Once done, you should see your NFT added to the dashboard, like below:

 ![](../images/thirdweb/puppy-minted.png)